 You might think that bankers are big spenders.
 It's true: some are.
-Many of the most successful, most impressive bankers, however, are not.
+Many of the most successful, most impressive bankers, however, are not - or at least not immediately.
 When they receive their bonuses, the last thing they do is to rush to the Porsche showroom.

 In my experience, bankers who really understand the game follow a five step process when their bonuses are announced.